Aberdeen Park Nursery

 You can read the most recent Ofsted report by using the link at the end of the page.

-Aberdeen Park Community Nursery is recognised as an Islington Healthy Early Years setting and has received the Healthy Early Years London Bronze and Silver Awards.
+Aberdeen Park Community Nursery is recognised as an Islington Healthy Early Years setting and has received the Healthy Early Years London Gold Award - renewed February 2023.

 Islington Healthy Early Years works with settings to ensure a good level of support for the health and wellbeing of children under five and their families.
 Healthy Early Years London (HEYL) is an awards scheme funded by the Mayor of London which recognises Early Years settings’ achievements in child health, wellbeing and development.
 More information about the London award is available on the Mayor of London website.